fluty84/cabi-server/README.md

     /many-restaurants - POST => Creates the specified number of restaurants

 ###NOTE:
-    Inside the alternative-version folder you can find the files to be replaced from another alternative project solution.
+    Inside the alternative-version.zip you can find the example files from another alternative project solution.
     In this case instead of pushing the strings with the restaurant and eater names to the group, the objectIDs are pushed, obtaining a more complete database, but which does not comply with the specifications of the exercise.